Greenlands, Queensland: Geography

 Stanthorpe – Texas Road passes from east to west through the locality.

 History

 The locality is named after Bertram (Jack) Greenland, a building contractor in Stanthorpe.

 Thorndale State School opened in 1915.
 It was relocated to a new location near Spring Creek in 1924 and opened on 12 November 1924 as Greenlands State School.
 (Note another Thorndale State School opened in neighbouring Thorndale in 1945).

+Casley Mt Hutton Winery planted eight different varieties of grapevines in 1996 and opened its cellar door in August 2001.
+At 900 m above sea level, it is one of the higher altitude viveyards in the Granite Belt district.